jlparkI/AntPack/docs/humanization/scoring_background.rst

 ---------------------------------------------------------------

-Unfortunately there's no fixed answer to this question, because immunogenicity is a complex phenomenon that's a function both of humanness and of other factors.
+Unfortunately there's no fixed answer to this question, because immunogenicity is a complex phenomenon that is not a simple function of humanness.
 There are some sequences of mouse origin that are not immunogenic in humans, and some rare sequences of human origin that form ADA in some patients.
 However, the more human a sequence, the lower the *risk* of immunogenicity in